wmpea/words/README.md

-A place for the poems and writings of William M. Peaster (@WPeaster)
+A place for the selected poems and writings of William M. Peaster (@WPeaster)

+-Phantastikon (Poetry volume)
+-Where the Splinter Takes (Poetry chapbook)